Placer Museums now recruiting for volunteer docents

 Museum volunteer duties include greeting and engaging visitors, answering questions and providing information on exhibits, programs and amenities.
-No experience is necessary (we’ll train you); all you need is a willingness to learn and share our history with others.
+No experience is necessary (training is provided); all you need is a willingness to learn and share Placer’s history with others.

-The volunteer open recruitment will be available through Aug.
-31, with the nine-week docent training program set to begin in September.
+The volunteer open recruitment will be available through September 30, with the nine-week docent training program set to begin in mid-September.

-For more information regarding the museum volunteer program, please contact Placer County Museums at 530-889-6500 or visit the Placer County Museums website here.
+For more information regarding the museum volunteer program, please email Beth Rohlfes, call 530-889-6504, or visit the Placer County Museums website.